Public Service Fellowship Program

 Rules for Host Agencies:

-• May terminate fellows at any time for poor performance.
+- May terminate fellows with adequate written warning for poor performance.

 Rules for Fellows: